francescagiada/reconstruction-based-auditing-cxr/README.md

 ## Citation

 If you use this code, please cite the paper above.
-A DOI/citation record will be added here once the deposit is minted on Zenodo.

 ## License

-To be added at deposit time.
+This code is released under the [MIT License](LICENSE).

 ## Contact